Dimensional lettering is one of the most effective signage options that an architect can use in a commercial facility.

 Price Range: $$$

 Pros: Channel letters are a very effective way to light up your logo or message.
 Most of the illuminated signage you see on businesses’ exterior walls are channel letters.
-Easy to service & maintain.
+Easy to service & maintain who also offer best repairs services.
 Very versatile design options available.

 Cons: Production limitations can limit how small we can make these letters.
 For illuminated letters, we must have a channel at least 1.5in thick for LED modules & wiring purposes.